azurecitadel/azurecitadel.github.io/labs/logicapps.md

 1. the HTTP request, i.e. what we are sending in, and the expected format or schema for it, followed by
 2. the HTTP response sent back to confirm success

-Here is our sample JSON payload for you to copy out.
+Here is a sample JSON payload:

 ```json
 {